pearcem0/aws-rotate-backup/README.md

 The script identifies AMIs tagged as Rotation 4, and de-registers them.
 It then identifies AMIs tagged as Rotation 3 and re-tags them Rotation 4, re-tags Rotation 2 as Rotation 3, and Rotation 1 as Rotation 2.
 The script then creates a new image of the selected EC2 instances (`tag: BACKUP`, `key: True`) and names it accordingly - `INSTANCENAME_BACKUP_DATE`

-@TODO - the script does not yet identify the new image and tag it as Rotation 1, I do that manually using the aws EC2 Management Console.

 If anything disasterous happens to the server instance, it allows me to launch a (fairly) recent backup of the instance to continue from.
 Sometimes you may need to quickly launch the instance to compare like for like, informal experimentation etc. etc.

 #Common uses include -